c3gdlk/simple_resource_controller/README.md

 This is my favorite one.
 The `responders` gem follows the next logic - if a record is valid it means that it was saved to the database.
 But there is a case when too many Rails magic can cause valid records which weren’t saved to the DB.
 Yeah, sometimes Rails hurts =)
 If you will get this exception - check your ActiveRecord callbacks, your code has some smells.

+#### `error_serializer should be configured for the activemodel API`

+You are trying to use the `resource_api` DSL to setup the activemodel_serializer, faced with the validation error in create or update action.
+But didn't configured an error serializer: `resource_api activemodel_serializer: { error_serializer: MyErrorSerializer }`

 ## Contributing